 The sea is unusually calm, a menacing black in colour reflecting the clouds and land surrounding us, almost lulling us into a false sense of security. *Tesco and I used the time to reorganize the sail locker, stow and secure the spinnakers, genoa, sheets and guys, so they don’t come loose in the anticipated battering seas.
 The crew uses the quiet time to fit personal EPIRB’s to life jackets – more for the psychological reassurance than actual physical help in the event the unthinkable happens!

 The wind suddenly builds from zero to over thirty-five knots in less than two minutes, lasts for an hour then drops back to zero.

-Can you believe it, after all the hard work Tesco and I put in sorting out the sail locker, organizing, securing, lashing down anything that could move we end up having to pull it to bits and get the fucking 1.5 out.
+Can you believe it, after all the hard work Tesco and I put in sorting out the sail locker, organizing, securing, and lashing down anything that could move we end up having to pull it to bits and get the fucking 1.5 out.
 Of course, it was at the bottom of the pile, underneath every sail known to man.
-We never envisaged using the mid-weight spinnaker it in the Southern Ocean!
+We never envisaged using the mid-weight spinnaker in the Southern Ocean!